voxie/training-modules/Module-2_PHP.md

 1. Uses the MVC design pattern (limit to 1 model and 1 controller for simplicity)
 2. Uses a namespace
 4. Saves information into a MySQL database
-5. Illustrates Create, Read, Update and Delete functions on a Model.
+5. Illustrates Create, Read, Update and Delete functions on a Model (all database interaction should happen at the model layer)
+6. Has static methods on the model for find() and findAll() for fetching model records.
-6. Inserts or updates a record into the database using a save() method on the Model.
+7. Inserts or updates a record into the database using a save() method on the Model.
+8. Deletes the record from the database using a destroy() method on the Model.
-7. Validates properties on the model using a validate() function which returns true or false as to wether or not the model is valid.
+9. Validates properties on the model using a validate() function which returns true or false as to wether or not the model is valid.
-8. The model's validate() function should feed data to an errors() function that returns an array of errors if any.
+10. The model's validate() function should feed data to an errors() function that returns an array of errors if any.
-9. The model's save function should return true or false if a insert / update was successful, and should validate the model prior to attempting to save.
+11. The model's save function should return true or false if a insert / update was successful, and should validate the model prior to attempting to save.
 If the model is invalid the save() should not complete and should return false.
-10. If a model does not save for some reason the user should be returned to the create or update view and be shown the errors.
+12. If a model does not save for some reason the user should be returned to the create or update view and be shown the errors.

 ### Wrapping Up